 A series of meetings meant that I found myself in London's Natural History Museum yesterday, and with my friends and Tet Zoo supporters Dan and Felix Bridel (great t-shirt, Felix) I spent a while gawping at the always fascinating life-sized Blue whale Balaenoptera musculus model that hangs in the Mammal Hall.
 The Mammal Hall is infinitely better than the dark and horribly designed Dinosaur Gallery, by the way - do yourself a favour and prioritise it when you visit.
 Anyway, inspired by the discussion I had with Dan and Felix, it seemed like a good time to recycle the following text: it has previously featured on both versions 1 and 2 of Tet Zoo, but here it is again, with a few updates and additional comments.

 Late in the 1920s, plans to replace the old whale hall of the British Museum (Natural History) were fulfilled.
 Thanks to the new, steel-girdled hall, the Blue whale skeleton – by now kept in storage for 42 years due to lack of space – could finally be put on display.
 This skeleton belonged to a 25 m animal that had stranded at Wexford Bay, SE Ireland, in 1891.
-It – as in, the skeleton alone – weighs over 10 tons.
+It – as in, the skeleton alone – weighs 4.5 tons.
 But some people at the museum wanted more, and in 1937 taxidermist Percy Stammwitz (1881-1954) made the bold suggestion that a life-sized model of a Blue whale could be constructed for display alongside the skeleton.
 Later that year Stammwitz and his son, Stuart, began work on the project, their technical advisor being cetologist Francis C. Fraser (1903-1978).

 Scaling up from a clay model, a wooden frame was constructed, and this was then covered in wire mesh and plaster.
 A trapdoor on the stomach was constructed for (I presume) internal maintenance, though apparently the workmen would sneak inside the model for secret smoking.
 On several occasions I’ve heard rumours that a time capsule was left inside this trapdoor before it was sealed: Stearn (1981) made no mention of this specifically, but did write that a telephone directory and some coins were left inside (p.
 132).
 The completed model weighed between 6 and 7 tons and, when the time came for the whale to be painted, Stammwitz and Fraser disagreed, eventually choosing bluish steel-grey.
 Completed in December 1938, it was the largest whale model ever made though larger models, constructed from the same design templates, have since been produced by several American museums.